skip to main content

 • Student will be eligible for all company benefits under the State Workers’ Compensation and Employers’ Liability Laws.

-• If a non-profit organization, provide copy of the organization’s volunteer insurance coverage prior to placement.
+• If a non-profit organization, provide a copy of the organization’s volunteer insurance coverage prior to placement

 Student Responsibilities

-• Comply with all Howard County Public School System policies and regulations while participating in the program and all program-related activities.
-Note: Failure to comply with policies and regulations may result in loss of placement and dismissal from program.
+• Comply with all HCPSS policies and regulations while participating in the program and all program-related activities.
+Note: Failure to comply with policies and regulations may result in loss of placement and dismissal from the program.

-• Observe rules of safety, loyalty, honesty, integrity, and business etiquette, while showing a desire to learn under the supervision of mentor.
+• Observe rules of safety, loyalty, honesty, integrity, and business etiquette, while showing a desire to learn under the supervision of mentor/employer.

-• Meet expectations of punctuality, attendance, proper attire, and professionalism; notify worksite mentor and teacher of any absence.
+• Meet expectations of punctuality, attendance, proper attire, and professionalism; notify worksite mentor/employer and teacher of any absence.

-• Maintain passing grades in all remaining school subjects and complete all assignments required by teacher.
+• Maintain passing grades in all remaining school subjects and complete all assignments required by the teacher.

-• Notify teacher/mentor of any change in work location, schedule, and/or internship status within 24 hours of the change.
-If paid employee, provide two weeks written notice.
-(In case of failure to report termination, absence from school will be considered illegal from date of termination.)
+• Notify teacher and mentor/employer of any change in work location, schedule, and/or internship status within 24 hours of the change.
+If paid, provide two (2) weeks written notice.
+(In case of failure to report termination, absence from school will be considered illegal from the date of termination.)

 • A parent conference is required in order for the student to withdraw the internship course.